Friday, December 21, 2012

 I was upfront with Lewis, describing my dingy apartment and that I was already seeking a new home.
 It was a test of his true intentions and patience that he endured while I still lived in Flushing.
 We used that time to get tested for STDs, in preparation for having sex.
 (He was one of the few decent gents who did that before "doing the deed".
 Since that day, we still use the same physician, a charming gay man).
 To have dinners with me in my neighborhood, Lewis endured the hour-long train ride from Manhattan to Flushing (which I dreaded when I commuted to my new job in a suit-and-tie).
 He thoughtfully did that so I wasn’t always making all the trips for us to be together.
 I also noticed that he loves animals, and they love him.

-My new job provided better medical insurance coverage, so Lewis recommended his excellent, fair-priced dentist, who is from Laos.
-We still have our check-ups with him, twice per year.
+My new job provided better medical insurance coverage, so Lewis recommended his excellent, fair-priced dentist, who was born in the Kingdom of Laos.
+We have our check-ups with him, twice per year.

 With a flair for being celebratory, he uncorked champagne for our one-month anniversary.